-One Counselor from each bunk should go to the camp office to pick up mail before returning to their floor after the final activity period of the day.
+We have a daily system for dropping off and collecting mail.
+We will walk through this during staff training.
 All campers are required to shower every day.
 Some of our campers are not very mindful of their hygiene so it is your responsibility to make sure they are showering, putting on clean clothes, putting on deodorant (in the morning and after showers), brushing their hair, etc. One staff member (male) will need to be stationed in the bathroom during shower time to make sure the campers are getting in and out of the shower on time and not getting distracted, making a mess, etc.